-The incredible diversity of Miami-Dade’s government encompassed not only traditional municipal services such as police, fire, public works, libraries and parks, but also major regional facilities such as public housing, airports, the seaport, jails, water and sewer, and bus and rail service.
+The incredible diversity of Miami-Dade’s government encompassed not only traditional municipal services such as police, fire, public works, libraries and parks, but also major regional facilities such as public housing, airports, the seaport, jails, water and sewer as well as bus and rail service.

-In her previous role as Deputy Mayor, Hudak oversaw a portfolio of departments that included Animal Services, Elections, Transit and Public Works, the Citizen’s Independent Transportation Trust and the Public Health Trust.
-She also concurrently served as the Director of Solid Waste Management Department, which encompassed approximately 1,000 employees, a waste to energy plant, two landfills and provided solid waste collection and disposal services for over 350,000 residential homes in Miami-Dade County.
+As Deputy Mayor of Miami-Dade, Hudak oversaw a portfolio of departments that included Animal Services, Elections, Transit and Public Works, the Citizen’s Independent Transportation Trust and the Public Health Trust.
+She concurrently served as Director of the Solid Waste Management Department, which encompassed approximately 1,000 employees, a waste-to-energy plant, two landfills as well as solid waste collection and disposal services for more than 350,000 residential homes in Miami-Dade County.

-She led the County's nationally-recognized response to the ZIKA emergency in 2016, recognized by the Centers for Disease Control and Prevention as the only government to eradicate the disease transmission successfully, and the County’s largest debris removal effort after Hurricane Irma.
+She led the County's nationally recognized response to the Zika emergency in 2016, which was subsequently recognized by the Centers for Disease Control and Prevention as the only government effort to successfully eradicate the disease transmission.
+She oversaw the County’s largest debris removal effort after Hurricane Irma.

 Along with her pioneering efforts in government, Hudak has been actively involved and contributed greatly to many community organizations and causes.
-Among them are leading the County's Haitian Relief Effort, United Way campaigns, the Making Strides Against Breast Cancer campaign, and serving as the County's liaison for six Super Bowls and five National Championship events.
-She is particularly proud of her efforts over the past 16 years to create breast cancer prevention awareness and has been instrumental in turning Miami-Dade County government "pink" during the month of October.
+Among them are leading the County's Haitian Relief Effort, United Way campaigns, the Making Strides Against Breast Cancer campaign and serving as the County's liaison for six Super Bowls and five National Championship events.
+She is particularly proud of her efforts over the past two decades to create breast cancer prevention awareness and has been instrumental in turning Miami-Dade County government — and now Miami Beach — "pink" during the month of October.
 Committed to green spaces, parks and transportation corridors, Hudak is also on the Board of the Friends of The Underline, a 10-mile linear park under the Metrorail guideway.